innovativeenterprises/innovative-enterprises/docs/09-launch-publishing/04-training-manual-faq.md

 ### Common Customer Questions

-**Q: How do I reset my password?**
-**A:** Click the "Forgot Password?" link on the login page.
-An email will be sent with instructions.
-If the email doesn't arrive, check the spam folder.

-**Q: Is my payment information secure?**
+**Q: Is my data safe when I upload a document for AI analysis?**
 **A:** Yes.
-All payments are processed by Stripe, a certified PCI Level 1 Service Provider.
-We do not store any of your credit card information on our servers.

-**Q: What file types can I upload for [Specific Feature]?**
-**A:** For the Document Translator, you can upload PDF, DOCX, PNG, and JPG files.

-**Q: How does the AI work?
-Is my data used for training?**
-**A:** We use Google's advanced AI models to power our features.
-Your private data and documents are processed to provide the service to you but are **not** used to train the global models.
+We prioritize your privacy and security.
+Documents you upload for analysis are processed in-memory and are **not** stored on our servers after the task is complete.
+We use Google's secure AI platform, which does not use your data to train their global models.
 Please see our Privacy Policy for more details.

+**Q: What happens when I submit a task to the Sanad Hub?**
+**A:** When you submit a task, it is anonymously and securely broadcast to all relevant and verified Sanad Service Centres in our network.
+Those offices will then review your request and submit competitive bids for your work.
+You will be notified as bids arrive and can choose the best offer for you.

+**Q: I am a freelancer.
+How do I get paid?**
+**A:** For tasks and projects facilitated through our platform, we act as the intermediary.
+The client pays us upon accepting your proposal, and we hold the funds in escrow.
+The funds are released to you upon successful completion and approval of the work by the client, less our standard platform service fee.

+**Q: The AI made a mistake extracting my CR information.
+What do I do?**
+**A:** While our AI is highly accurate, mistakes can occasionally happen.
+The form is fully editable.
+Please simply correct any errors in the form fields before you submit your application.

 ---

 ### Troubleshooting Guide

-**Issue: User reports that the "Sign in with Google" button is not working.**
+**Issue: User reports that the AI document analysis is failing or timing out.**
-- **Possible Cause 1:** Pop-up blocker is enabled on the user's browser.
+- **Possible Cause 1:** The uploaded document is a very low-quality scan or has complex, unsupported formatting.
-  - **Solution:** Ask the user to disable their pop-up blocker for our site.
+  - **Solution:** Ask the user to try uploading a clearer, higher-resolution version of the document if possible.
-- **Possible Cause 2:** Third-party cookies are disabled.
+- **Possible Cause 2:** The document is password-protected.
+  - **Solution:** Ask the user to remove the password protection and re-upload.
+- **Possible Cause 3:** Temporary high traffic on the Google AI API.
-  - **Solution:** Guide the user to enable third-party cookies in their browser settings.
+  - **Solution:** Advise the user to wait a few minutes and try the analysis again.
-- **Escalation:** If the issue persists, ask for a screenshot of the browser console and escalate to the development team.
+- **Escalation:** If the issue persists with a good-quality document, ask for a copy of the document (with user permission) and escalate to the development team to test the AI flow.

-**Issue: An AI feature is taking too long to return a result or times out.**
+**Issue: A partner says they are not receiving any task notifications.**
-- **Possible Cause 1:** The AI model provider (Google) is experiencing high traffic.
+- **Possible Cause 1:** Their profile is incomplete or key services are not listed.
-  - **Solution:** Advise the user to wait a few minutes and try again.
+  - **Solution:** Guide the partner to their E-Briefcase to ensure their profile is fully filled out and that they have registered for the service categories they want to receive tasks for.
-- **Possible Cause 2:** The user's input is very large or complex (e.g., a 100-page document).
+- **Possible Cause 2:** Their notification settings are turned off.
-  - **Solution:** Suggest they try with a smaller document to confirm the feature is working, and inform them that larger inputs will naturally take more time.
+  - **Solution:** Advise them to check their account settings to ensure email or WhatsApp notifications are enabled.
-- **Escalation:** If the issue is persistent across all inputs, report it to the development team to check the status of our backend services.
+- **Escalation:** If the profile is complete and settings are correct, check the admin dashboard to ensure the partner is marked as 'Vetted' and 'Active'.
+If so, escalate to the development team to check the task routing logic.